sathishsathish31/Diabetes-Prediction_ML/README.md

-Absolutely, Sathees!
-Here's a complete and professional README.md for your Diabetes Prediction Using Machine Learning project using Django and KNN.
-You can copy this and paste it into a README.md file in your project root.

----

 # 🧠 Diabetes Prediction Using Machine Learning (KNN)

 A web-based machine learning application built using **Django** that predicts the likelihood of a person having **Diabetes** based on medical attributes.
 The model is trained using the **K-Nearest Neighbors (KNN)** algorithm.